akkadotnet/akka.net/docs/articles/serialization/serialization.md

 * `System.Diagnostics.Process`
 * `System.Management.IWbemClassObjectFreeThreaded`

-Be warned that these class can be used as a man in the middle attack vector, but if you need to serialize one of these class, you can turn off this feature using this inside your HOCON settings:
+Be warned that these class can be used as a man in the middle and arbitrary code injection attack vector, but if you need to serialize one of these class, you can turn off this feature using this inside your HOCON settings:

 ```hocon